Tornwaldt cyst

-A Tornwaldt cyst also spelt as Thornwaldt or Thornwald cyst is a benign cyst located in the upper posterior nasopharynx.
+A Tornwaldt cyst (also spelt as Thornwaldt or Thornwald) is a benign cyst located in the upper posterior nasopharynx.
+It was first described by Gustav Ludwig Tornwaldt.
 It can be seen on computed tomography (CT) or magnetic resonance imaging (MRI) of the head as a well-circumscribed round mass lying in the midline.
 In most cases, treatment is not necessary.
-It was first described by Gustav Ludwig Tornwaldt.
+Indications for treatment include symptomatic lesions, large lesions (>1 cm), or lesions adjacent to the eustachian tube orifice.